xanhacks/ctf-docs/docs/android/02-adb.md

 05-17 05:26:06.859  3319  3319 I droid.gallery3: The ClassLoaderContext is a special shared library.
 ```

-Display all log messages with priority level "warning" and higher, on all tags :
+Display all log messages with priority level *warning* and higher, on all tags :

 ```shell
 $ adb logcat "*:W"